Yellow fever: Vector control

 Control of the yellow fever mosquito A. aegypti is of major importance, especially because the same mosquito can also transmit dengue fever and chikungunya disease.
 A. aegypti breeds preferentially in water, for example, in installations by inhabitants of areas with precarious drinking water supplies, or in domestic refuse, especially tires, cans, and plastic bottles.
 These conditions are common in urban areas in developing countries.

 Two main strategies are employed to reduce A. aegypti populations.
 One approach is to kill the developing larvae.
 Measures are taken to reduce the water accumulations in which the larvae develop.
 Larvicides are used, along with larvae-eating fish and copepods, which reduce the number of larvae.
 For many years, copepods of the genus Mesocyclops have been used in Vietnam for preventing dengue fever.
 This eradicated the mosquito vector in several areas.
 Similar efforts may prove effective against yellow fever.
 Pyriproxyfen is recommended as a chemical larvicide, mainly because it is safe for humans and effective in small doses.

 The second strategy is to reduce populations of the adult yellow fever mosquito.
 Lethal ovitraps can reduce Aedes populations, using lesser amounts of pesticide because it targets the pest directly.
 Curtains and lids of water tanks can be sprayed with insecticides, but application inside houses is not recommended by the WHO.
 Insecticide-treated mosquito nets are effective, just as they are against the Anopheles mosquito that carries malaria.

 Treatment

 As with other Flavivirus infections, no cure is known for yellow fever.
 Hospitalization is advisable and intensive care may be necessary because of rapid deterioration in some cases.
 Certain acute treatment methods lack efficacy: passive immunization after the emergence of symptoms is probably without effect; ribavirin and other antiviral drugs, as well as treatment with interferons, are ineffective in yellow fever patients.
 Symptomatic treatment includes rehydration and pain relief with drugs such as paracetamol (acetaminophen).
-Acetylsalicylic acid (aspirin).
 However, aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs) are often avoided because of an increased risk of gastrointestinal bleeding due to their anticoagulant effects.